Integrations Will Play A Major Role in Future Mass Notification Systems

 Many organizations are taking a more modern approach to safety and mass notifications by investing in mass alert systems that integrate many communication channels.
 In this way, they can be more certain to reach every employee, student, staff member, etc. that may be in harm’s way with not only alarms but messaging and guidance to more information.
 Whether the person is on a mobile device, walking around a facility or campus, traveling, working remotely, or in a meeting or class, they will hear and/or see the alert.

 No matter if the notification warns of an active shooter or an upcoming weather event, every person will be informed and know what to do.
 Of course, these systems and the emergency response process must be rehearsed regularly.
 The more familiar people are with hearing and seeing these alerts, the better prepared they will be in an actual emergency.
-Likewise, the organization can work out any kinks and continually improve their processes to ensure the fastest, most accurate, and widespread messaging is successfully delivered across all devices and channels.
+Likewise, the organization can work out any kinks and continually improve its processes to ensure the fastest, most accurate, and widespread messaging is successfully

 The Value of Integrations